yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

                   [Times: user=0.08 sys=0.00, real=0.08 secs]
           ```
           * `CMSInitiatingOccupancyFraction` set to 0 or other small number is discouraged because of trade-offs:
-            * CMS background thread(s) will run continually, and they consume a fair amount of CPU—each background CMS thread will consume 100% of a CPU.
+            * CMS background thread(s) will run continually, and they consume a fair amount of CPU-each background CMS thread will consume 100% of a CPU.
 This may be a problem when not enough CPU in environment.
             * certain phases of the CMS cycle stop all the application threads: continually running the background GC pauses will likely lead to excessive overall pauses, which will in the end ultimately reduce the performance of the application
             * Unless those trade-offs are acceptable, take care not to set the `CMSInitiatingOccupancyFraction` higher than the amount of live data in the heap, plus at least 10% to 20%.
         * flag `-XX:+UseCMSInitiatingOccupancyOnly` must be used too because CMS will determine when to start the background thread based only on the percentage of the old generation that is filled